wuliong/blog/_posts/2018-06-07-reset-mysql-password.md

 *Problem*

-The MySQL on the server was installed long time ago and you forgot the password of root account.
+MySQL on the server was installed long time ago and you forgot the password of root account.

 *Solution*